-- A participation fee to the General Assembly can be set up if the Treasurer finds it necessary. - The following participants of the General Assembly are exempt from paying the participation fee: - 261 One delegate per Full, Candidate and Associate Member Organisation, - 262 Executive Committee members - the Secretary-General and office - members of the Presidency - 265 If a full Member Organisation sends a second delegate the participation fee is - halved in case at least one of the two delegates self-identifies as women, - intersex, nonbinary, trans or agender.
-Treasurer can grant exemption or lowering - of the fee to participant that request it.

-2.8.
-Travel reimbursement

-Full reimbursement of travel costs is granted to:

-• one delegate per full, candidate or associate Member Organisation 271 • Executive Committee members 272 273 • the Secretary-General and the office candidates for the Executive Committee elections 274 • candidates for the Secretary-General elections, provided they have 275 received approval by the pre-selection committee 276 277 candidates for the FYEG Representative to the EGP Committee, provided they have received approval by the pre-selection committee 278 • members of the presidency 279 The Treasurer can decide to reimburse travel costs for: delegates of organisations applying for candidate membership in FYEG 281 • candidates for all open positions 282 • the second delegate of a full, candidate or associate Member Organisation 283 if at least one delegate self-identifies as women, intersex, nonbinary, 284 trans or agender.
-285
+- Executive Committee members 252 the Secretary-General and office 253 members of the Presidency 254 If a full Member Organisation sends a second delegate the participation fee is 255 halved in case at least one of the two delegates self-identifies as women, 256 intersex, nonbinary, trans or agender.
+Treasurer can grant exemption or lowering 257 of the fee to participant that request it.
+258 2.8.
+Travel reimbursement 259 260 Full reimbursement of travel costs is granted to: • one delegate per full, candidate or associate Member Organisation 261 • Executive Committee members 262 263 the Secretary-General and the office • candidates for the Executive Committee elections 264 • candidates for the Secretary-General elections, provided they have 265 received approval by the pre-selection committee 266 candidates for the FYEG Representative to the EGP Committee, provided they 267 have received approval by the pre-selection committee 268 • members of the presidency 269 - delegates of organisations applying for candidate membership in FYEG